- WORK IN PROGRESS. Banned of Bomb1st claimed he has a material sequence for the project but the content is unknown (with that supposed subtitle). For our "Yin Side", we followed the last known tracklist before the album was renamed Troublesome, for the "Yang Side" we added the 7 tracks from the cas

 Unfortunately,

-he failed to give also a song to soundtrack.
+he failed to give a song to soundtrack.
 He was a unknown rapper at

 that time they finished the tracklist (his album was maybe just